Aircoookie/WLED-Docs/docs/advanced/longdata.md

 The distance between the Tx and Rx devices can easily be 30m.
 With Cat5e UTP wire you can reliably reach 150m or more.

 Note, there is no need for a level shifter with the Tx module.
 Typical transmitters are spec'd for a minimum 2.4V High level input which is well within the output range of a 3.3V MCU.
 The only other thing to note about the TxRx pair is that they usually require 5V to operate and often have a 120 ohm termination resistor across the A+,B- connections.
-Those resistors are important to maintain the integrity of the tranmitted data.
+Those resistors are important to maintain the integrity of the transmitted data.

 A TxRx pair can also be used in the middle of a run of LED's when the distance to the next strip is long.
 Just put a Tx unit at the end of the first strip and the Rx unit at the start of the next strip.

-The individual Tx and Rx units are fairly inexpensive and can found on Amazon or via Aliexpress usually for less than $2 USD each.
+The individual Tx and Rx units are fairly inexpensive and can found on Amazon or via Aliexpress usually for less than $2 USD each (try "RS485 TTL interface").